HeapSpace/heapcon/content/speakers/misel-tekinder/enexp/index.md

 ---
-type: "talk"
+type: talk
-title: "Engineering Experience"
+title: Engineering Experience
+description: >-
-description: "Introduce design thinking and UX processes to decision makers on the development side."
+  Introduce design thinking and UX processes to decision makers on the development side.
-og_img: "misel-tekinder.png"
+og_img: misel-tekinder.png
-day: "26"
+day: '26'
-track: "A"
-track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: misel-tekinder-enexp
 ---

 In the era of UX Design, where products are built to fulfill users needs, development processes are still lacking that UX part in decision making and planning.